dbrugne/donut/README.md

 * Add open profile in .messages - done!

 v4:
+* (irc) One to one discussion
 * Online / find user
-* (irc) One to one discussion
 * (refactor) Add $logger in $app
+* (refactor) Process to enter in a room: on click subscribe/createIhm/getRoomData/getUsers + error handling
 * (refactor) Chatroom code cleanup/refactoring/logging - done!

 vx:
+* Extend the "room box" to include the user list
+* Add anchor by room, that change when selecting another room, could be shared with people
 * User account: photo, bio, town
 * Add user count on "room search" and "room tab"
 * Add tabbed-universe on homepage (TV, FIFA Worldcup, Sport, ...)
 * (refactor) Use App extends instead of actual server.php
 * Multi-line postbox input bug
 * Move room close button in room list
+* Private Room / Permanent Room (will not be deleted on last user leave)
 * Facebook Login + Invite your friends + page Facebook
-* Private Room / Permanent Room (will not be deleted on last user leave)
 * Invite someone(s) in my room
+* Highlight messages of the same user of this message
 * (irc) Kick users
 * (irc) ACL on room => who is OP, set OP, remove OP, can change baseline, can kick users
 * (refactor) Use only Joined and focusRoom in client.js